Thermis

 UK party momentum board

 Conservatives is currently top of the Thermis momentum board.
-Conservatives is ahead, but Reform is still close enough to keep the race open.
-UK Gilts is the main factor preventing a cleaner outcome call.
-Conservatives is currently on top of the model at...
+Conservatives and Reform are effectively in a compressed race.
+Civil Unrest is the main factor preventing a cleaner outcome call.
+Conservatives is currently on top of the model at 52/100.
+The main...

 FULL TRANSCRIPT